 \section{Introduction}

 Graph structured data naturally occur in many areas of knowledge, including computational biology, chemistry and social sciences.
-Graph neural networks, in all their forms, yield useful representations of graph data partly because they take into consideration the intrinsic symmetries of graphs, such as invariance and equivariance with respect to a relabeling of the nodes \cite{scarselli2008graph, duvenaud2015convolutional, kipf2016semi, gilmer2017neural, hamilton2017representation, velivckovic2017graph, bronstein2017geometric}.

-All these different architectures are proposed with different purposes (see \cite{wu2019comprehensive} for a survey and references therein), and a priori it is not obvious how to compare their power.
-The recent work \cite{xu2018powerful} proposes to study the representation power of GNNs via their performance on graph isomorphism tests.
-They developed the Graph Isomorphism Networks (GINs) that are as powerful as the one-dimensional Weisfeiler-Lehman (1-WL or just WL) test for graph isomorphism \cite{weisfeiler1968reduction}, and showed that no other neighborhood-aggregating (or message passing) GNN can be more powerful than the 1-WL test.
-Variants of message passing GNNs include \cite{scarselli2008graph, hamilton2017inductive}.
+Graph Neural Networks, in all their forms, yield useful representations of graph data partly because they take into consideration the intrinsic symmetries of graphs, such as invariance and equivariance with respect to a reordering of the nodes \cite{scarselli2008graph, duvenaud2015convolutional, kipf2016semi, gilmer2017neural, hamilton2017inductive, velickovic2017graph, bronstein2017geometric, you2019pgnn}.
+All these different architectures are proposed with different purposes (see \cite{wu2019comprehensive} for a survey and the references therein), and a priori it is not obvious how to compare their power.
+Recent works \cite{xu2018powerful, morris2019higher} proposed to study the representation power of GNNs via their performance on graph isomorphism tests.
+They proposed GNN models that are as powerful as the one-dimensional Weisfeiler-Lehman ($1$-WL) test for graph isomorphism \cite{weisfeiler1968reduction} and showed that no GNN based on neighborhood aggregation can be more powerful than the 1-WL test.